chrisivkina/YamYammington/README.md

 Hello there, I’m @YamYammington
-I make things in Python.
-It is my main language.
-Other than that I know a little bit of Java and C.
+I make things in Python, my main language.
+I also do web development, using pure JS and Flask.
-I'm not interested in collaborating on anything, I use this site more like a place to keep track of my own activity.

 Thanks for stopping by though.